seahsky/joho-erp/FEATURES.md

 ## 🎉 Summary

-This MVP delivers a **production-ready foundation** for the Jimmy Beef ERP system:
+This MVP delivers a **production-ready foundation** for the Joho Foods ERP system:

 - ✅ **Full-stack TypeScript** monorepo
 - ✅ **Type-safe API** with tRPC